Take your own stance at public events

 The project seeks to explore the relationship between virtual reality and journalism.
 Our product is an application based on VR platform.
 Through our concept, people could acquire how VR could be used to strengthen the storytelling powers of journalism.
 Bringing audiences closer to the reality of a story has always been the preoccupation of journalists, and VR, it seems, offers an ideal multimedia experience.

 When journalists decide to invite audiences to witness a news event through journalism, to some extent, audiences’ opinions are influenced by the perspective of the journalist.
 It is difficult to form a critical, objective point of view from current means of consuming “breaking news.”
 Therefore, news viewers constantly face the struggle of missing the full story, and require a next-level approach of news consumption.

-When we started this project, we elected to use the basic User-Centered Design process of Discover, Define, Design, Deliver.
+When we started this project, we elected to use the User-Centered Design process.
 This process allowed us to research and explore our chosen space and better understand what our users needed and the best options for delivering a solution.
 As we moved forward we were able to iterate on our design and validate the direction of our project.
 Overall, this process was a great means to ensuring that our project delivered a solid solution.